-Discover how modern medicine and traditional healing methods collide as you lend a hand with community service healthcare projects in Bali, Indonesia.
+Discover how modern medicine and traditional healing methods work together as you lend a hand with community service healthcare projects in Bali, Indonesia.
 This program gives you a well-rounded view of the multi-faceted components of public health.

 Meet with medical students to discuss the challenges of implementing public health awareness in developing communities and learn how to conduct a home health visit.
-Shadow the local medical students during their home visits and assist with checking blood pressure, recording data, managing supplies, and educating local families about preventative care.
+Shadow local medical students and assist with checking blood pressure, recording data, managing supplies, and educating local families about preventative care.

 Visit a midwife clinic founded by the 2011 CNN Hero of the Year.
 Support a project that offers free prenatal care, birthing services, and medical aid to anyone who needs it.

-Make friends with Balinese youth while developing creative lesson plans and teach the children about hygiene, exercise, and nutrition during our fun and interactive healthcare workshops.
+Make friends with Balinese youth while developing creative lesson plans that teach children about hygiene, exercise, and nutrition during our fun and interactive healthcare workshops.

 Meet with a traditional healer and go on an herbal medicine walk through rice fields for a more in-depth look at holistic medicine.
-On this program, you will discover just how intertwined traditional healthcare is with today’s modern medicine and technology while developing an appreciation for the cultural awareness working with public health in a developing country requires.
+On this program, you will discover just how intertwined traditional healthcare is with today’s modern medicine.
+These experiences will help you develop an appreciation for the cultural awareness that is required for public health professionals in a developing country.

 During this program, you will…